Zolgokh

 Zolgokh (Золгох) is a traditional Mongolian formal greeting.
 Two people hold both their arms out, and the younger person's arms are placed under the elder person's and grasps their elbows to show support for their elder.
 The two people then touch each other's cheeks, usually accompanied with the phrase Amar mend üü (Амар мэнд үү), meaning "Are you well and peaceful?".

 The first of two images depicting the traditional Mongolian greeting, the Zolgokh.

-Tsagaan sar
+Tsagaan Tar

 In Modern contexts, the greeting is usually reserved for Tsagaan sar celebrations, where people greet each other with zolgokh, while sometimes holding a khadag and suutei tsai.

 The second of two images depicting the formal Mongolian greeting, the Zolgokh.

 Zolgokh is usually first performed among family members on the morning of the festival (the husband and wife do not perform the greeting with each other).
 The greeting is first performed with the eldest people in the family, sometimes accompanied with a gift of money and/or khadag.